Costa Rican cuisine: Basic elements

 Rice and beans are included in nearly every Costa Rican meal, especially breakfast.
 Potatoes are another Costa Rican staple, part of the starch-rich Tico diet.
 Pork and beef are the most commonly eaten meats, but chicken and fish dishes are also widely available, especially on the Caribbean coast.

 The plantain, a larger member of the banana family, is another commonly used fruit and can be served in a variety of ways.
 Ripe plantains (platanos maduros) have a sweet flavor and can be fried in oil, baked in a honey or a sugar-based sauce, or put in soups.
 Green (unripe) plantains can be boiled in soups or can be sliced, fried, smashed and then refried to make patacones.
 These are often served with a bean dip or guacamole.

 Salsa Lizano was created in 1920 by a Costa Rican company called the Lizano company.
-During the past century, it has become a common condiment and element of Tico cooking in both households and restaurants all around the country.
+During the 20th century, it became a common condiment and a staple element of Tico cooking in both households and restaurants all around the country.
 It has a tangy flavor and combines the following ingredients: water, sugar, salt, onions, carrots, cauliflower, cucumber, pepper, mustard, turmeric, and monosodium glutamate.
 Salsa Lizano is used in many Costa Rican dishes, including gallo pinto and tamales.
-It is comparable to Worcestershire sauce.
+It is comparable to Worcestershire sauce and is often called salsa inglesa ('English sauce').
+Increasingly, it is becoming more available outside the country.